 - Japanese Celebrations: Cherry Blossoms, Festivals and Flying Carp (Sing and Learn) by Tazuko Inui and Selina Yoon is a collection of favorite songs that bring to mind images of seasons, festivals, holidays, and the spirit of the people of Japan.
 Each of 22 traditional and contemporary melodies and songs is written in Kana (Hiragana and Katakana), the romaji, and the English translation.
-The book includes pronunciation guide, English-Japanese glossary, and instructional and cultural notes.
+The book includes a pronunciation guide, English-Japanese glossary, and instructional and cultural notes.

 Free Online Sites with Games

-I couldn’t really find any sites with fun games for kids, but you can try the sites listed below.
-The games are not specifically designed for young students but for beginners in general, so I think that could be useful for slightly older children.
+I couldn’t find any sites with fun games for kids, but you can try the sites listed below.
+The games are not specifically designed for young students but beginners in general, so I think that could be useful for slightly older children.

 So that’s it for now, hope you found something useful.
 If you have any great resources to help kids learn this kind of tricky language, we’d love to hear from you.